Floorp-Projects/Floorp/services/sync/modules/xmpp/readme.txt

 Outstanding Issues -- bugs and things to do.

+* The test above is failing with a timeout.
+How to debug this?
+Let's start by making it two processes again and seeing if that makes a difference...

+   Nope.
+It doesn't.
+Bob just gets an HTTP status 0

-* Occasionally (by which I mean, randomly) the server will respond to a request with an HTTP status 0.
-Generally things will go back to normal with the next request and then keep working, so it's not actually preventing anything from working, but I don't understand what status 0 means and that makes me uncomfortable as it could be hiding other problems.
+* Occasionally (by which I mean, randomly) the server will respond to a POST with an HTTP status 0.
+Generally things will go back to normal with the next POST and then keep working, so it's not actually preventing anything from working, but I don't understand what status 0 means and that makes me uncomfortable as it could be hiding other problems.

+   What if I modify the sending code to repeat the sending of any messages that result in HTTP status 0?
+   -- seems to work, but doesn't help.
+(It's not HTTP status 0 that's preventing the test from passing...)

 * Occasionally (randomly) a message is received that has a raw integer for a messageElem, which causes XML parsing of the incoming message